veekaybee/veekaybee.github.io/_posts/2017-09-26-python-packaging.md

 ```

-(If you're more curious about how strings specifically are created, digging into [the Python source code is fun](https://github.com/python/cpython/blob/2.7/Objects/stringobject.c), which is where the `__doc__` string comes from comes from.)
+(If you're more curious about how strings specifically are created, digging into [the Python source code is fun](https://github.com/python/cpython/blob/2.7/Objects/stringobject.c), which is where the `__doc__` string comes from.)

 And if we call `dir()`, we can see all of the object attributes and methods that can act on that class.
 Attributes are variables and methods created specifically by higher-level Python classes.
 Methods are specific to that object.
 For example, most Python objects have the `__add__`, `__dir__`, and `__setattr__` attributes.
 Only strings have `join`, `strip`, and `replace`